vuestorefront/vue-storefront/packages/core/docs/contributing/branching-model.md

 1. Create a new branch from the `main` branch.
 2. Fix the bug. 🔨
 3. Create a Pull Request targeted at the `main` branch following our [How to submit a Pull Request](./how-to-submit-pull-request.html) guide.
 4. If the bug is also present in the `develop` branch, create an additional Pull Request targeted at this branch.
-However, this Pull Request should not contain a changelog.

 ### Fixing a bug present only on the `develop` branch